Jim-Clack/MiniWebServer/README.md

 ```
 ## Developer notes, guide to the sources:
 - Connection = Client-Server match-up based on IP-Address-and-Port
-- Session = Client-Server match-up based on sessionId(mws) cookie
+- Session = Client-Server match-up based on sessionid-mws cookie
-- The main loop is in ConnectionHandler, handleRequest()
+- The main loop is in ConnectionHandler: handleRequest()
 - You may want to catch IOException and InterruptedException
   - (...but recoverable exceptions will be handled by the server)
-- (I'm 75 and just wrote this, so I hope it's not too old-fashioned.)
+- (I'm 76 and just wrote this, so I hope it's not too old-fashioned.)
 - If you want to contact me, I'm at jim.clack@ablestrategies.com
 ## TODO...
+- Need to change HTTPRequest buffer to byte[] to handle binary requests
-- Need to use IP Address to track session if there is no sessionID
+- Need to use remote IP Address to track session if there is no sessionID